 Greek life.
-An active Greek community has been an important tradition here for more than 100 years.
-About 20% of the student body participates in more than 50 chapters of national sororities and fraternities.
+An active Greek community has been an important tradition at WSU for more than 100 years.
+About 20% of the student body participates in 40+ chapters of national sororities and fraternities.
 Our Greeks engage in more community service hours per academic year than any other campus organization.

 Enticing eats.
 Three campus dining centers offer a wide selection of entrées and extras throughout the day and into the night.
 Menu choices range from pizza to a variety of international cuisine and vegetarian items.
 We feature locally grown ingredients purchased from regional farmers who incorporate sustainable agriculture practices.

 Campus living room.
 Most students spend some time at the Compton Union Building several days a week.
-Here they take advantage of a variety of student services in one convenient campus location, including a food court, bookstore, coffeehouses, gaming stations, banks, post office, copy center, phone-charging stations, and plenty of comfortable seating.
+Here, you can take advantage of a variety of student services in one convenient campus location, including a food court, a bookstore, coffeehouses, gaming stations, banks, a post office, a copy center, phone-charging stations, and plenty of comfortable seating.

 Park that car.
 The University encourages students to use sustainable forms of transportation.
-Among those available: Pullman Transit (free for students), WSU’s green bike system, and Zimride, a convenient way to share a ride to an out-of-town destination.
+Among those available: Pullman Transit (free for students), WSU’s green bike system, and Zimride, a convenient way to share a ride to out-of-town destinations.

 Pullman is a dynamic center of higher education, research, and culture nestled among the beautiful rolling hills of the Palouse, a geographic area covering some 10,000 square miles in southeastern Washington and north central Idaho.

-Pullman is located eight miles west of the Idaho border and 75 miles south of Spokane, Washington’s second-largest city.
 The community is located close to world-class outdoor recreation opportunities, including bicycling, hiking, skiing (water and snow), camping, golfing, and boating.
-Demographics Daily designated Pullman a “dream town,” recognizing its exceptionally high quality of life.

 Music, theater, film, and dance.
-From instrumental and vocal performances presented by WSU’s School of Music to a vibrant community theater scene, entertainment choices abound.
-Among the don’t-miss opportunities: Popular performers like Snoop Dogg, Scotty McCreery, and Kelly Clarkson.
-Free movies in the Student Union every weekend.
-Live musical performances at downtown establishments.
-Concerts presented by the Washington Idaho Symphony.
+From instrumental and vocal performances presented by WSU’s School of Music to a vibrant community scene, entertainment choices abound.
+Among the don’t-miss opportunities: popular performers like Colbie Caillat, Brett Eldridge, and Taylor Swift; free movies in the Student Union every weekend; live musical performances at downtown establishments; concerts presented by the Washington Idaho Symphony; and much more.

-Intramurals and the rec center.
-Participating in intramural sports is an essential part of the Coug experience.
-Each year more than 6,000 individuals participate in 75+ intramural activities, including team sports like co-ed basketball and flag football and individual activities like indoor triathlons, tennis, and golf.
+Intramurals.
+Participating in intramural sports is an exciting part of the Coug experience.
+Each year, more than 6,000 individuals participate in 80+ intramural activities, including team sports like co-ed basketball and flag football and individual activities like indoor triathlons, tennis, and golf.

-Our Student Recreation Center beckons the campus community day and night.
-Students take advantage of more than 200 pieces of cardio and weight equipment; seven courts for basketball, volleyball, and badminton; a 31-foot-high climbing wall; a five-lane lap pool; an elevated four-lane running/walking track; and much more.
+Student recreation center.
+Students can take advantage of more than 200 pieces of cardio and weight equipment; seven courts for basketball, volleyball, and badminton; a 31-foot-high climbing wall; a five-lane lap pool; an elevated four-lane running/walking track; and much more.

 Outdoors.
-You’re more likely to need sunscreen than an umbrella when you head for an outdoor adventure.
+You’re more likely to need sunscreen than an umbrella when you head for an outdoor adventure here.
 With 172 sunny days and only about 21 inches of rain a year, the Palouse provides comfortable weather conditions most of the year for activities ranging from hiking and bicycling to rafting and disc golf.
-And when it snows—the area averages about 28 inches of white stuff annually—there are ample opportunities for snowboarding, skiing, and building snowmen.
+And when it snows—usually about 28 inches each year—there are ample opportunities for snowboarding, skiing, and building snowmen.

 Financial aid and scholarships

-We offer about $317 million each year to students in the form of scholarships, grants, work-study, and loans.
+We award about $390 million each year to students in the form of scholarships, grants, work-study, and loans.
 Aid is offered based on financial need, academic achievements, and available funds.
-We even have special awards programs earmarked for in-state and out-of-state students.

-We welcome students transferring from other colleges to WSU, and we pull out all the stops to ensure a smooth transition, offering special academic advising and other student services as well as transfer orientation sessions.
+We welcome students transferring from other colleges to WSU.
+We offer special academic advising and other student services as well as transfer orientation sessions.

-About 1,100 transfer students from across the country enroll here each fall.
-The average student is 22 and has completed 55 semester credits.
-Among transfer students’ popular academic interests: engineering, business, and communication.
+More than 1,000 transfer students from across the country enroll here each fall.
+The typical student is 22 years old and has completed 55 semester credits.
+Among transfer students’ popular academic interests: Engineering, Business, and Communication.